bright/new-www/content/projects/vcare.md

 <TitleWithIcon sectionTitle='result' titleIcon='/images/results_icon_title_small.png' titleIconAlt='result' />

-The iOS and updated Android apps have been available on the market since 2019.
-We are currently approaching the end of the maintenance period, and are already in the talks on a whole round of new features for both applications.
+The iOS and updated Android apps were released in 2019.
+For three years after the launch, we actively supported the client in maintenance and delivered new features.
+We are happy to see how the product is growing.
+We are also grateful for the opportunity to support the client during the crucial period after the launch.